ibm-cloud-docs/vpc/vpc_image_from_volume_create.md

 ```
 {:codeblock}

-You can tell whether the instance is running by retrieving the instance and locating its boot volume ID.
-Make a
+You can also tell whether the instance is running by making a
 `GET /volumes/{id}` call and specify the boot volume ID.
 If `active = true` in the response, the instance is running.
 {:tip}